ljvmiranda921/burnout-barometer/docs/download.md

 export GO111MODULE=on
 ```

-Then, you can clone the repository and build the binaries:
+Then, clone the repository and build the binary:

 ```bash